 England’s industrial past created the modern world.
-This heritage is a key part of our national story, and makes a major contribution to the life, economy and identity of many communities.
+This heritage is a key part of our national story, and continues to make a major contribution to the life, economy, and identity of many communities.

-The survival of this extraordinary legacy relies on the volunteers, charitable trusts, local authorities, private owners and commercial organisations who run and manage our industrial heritage sites.
-The tough management task everyone faces includes delivering appropriate conservation, complex repair and maintenance, public engagement and health and safety compliance.
+The survival of this extraordinary legacy relies on the volunteers, charitable trusts, local authorities, private owners, and commercial organisations who run and manage our industrial heritage sites.
+The tough management task everyone faces includes delivering appropriate conservation, complex repair and maintenance, public engagement and interpretation, managing the threats of climate change, and health and safety compliance.
 At the same time, traditional sources of public funding and visitor income are declining, and volunteer support can seem harder to renew and sustain.